Seeing the Whole Picture

 A bigger vision for return-to-sport

-Change of direction is where the story starts for JC — but not where it ends.
-The ACL return-to-sport testing battery is multi-faceted, encompassing strength assessments, jump testing, functional movement screening, and more.
-Across most of those domains, JC sees the same fundamental problem: clinicians working with blunt instruments when they need precision tools.
+Change of direction is where the story starts for Cronin, but he's clear that it isn't where it ends.
+The ACL return-to-sport testing battery is multi-faceted — it encompasses strength assessments, jump testing, functional movement screening, and more.
+Across most of those domains, JC sees the same fundamental problem: clinicians are working with blunt instruments when they need precision tools.

 I am sure Plantiga will drive better diagnostic insights into the rehabilitation journey — and therefore better clinical, patient, and athlete outcomes.